 Exploring Old Houses, Pilgrimage Routes, and Everyday Culture in Wakayama

+When people imagine the Kumano Kodo, they often picture misty mountain trails deep in the forests of the Kii Peninsula.
 But long before pilgrims reached the sacred mountains, they walked through villages, farming communities, merchant districts, and coastal roads where ordinary life unfolded beside the route.

+In the western part of Kiiji Road, traces of this world still remain.
 Historic roads, traditional residences, and preserved farmhouses reveal another side of pilgrimage culture—one rooted not only in spirituality, but also in everyday life.
+These places offer a glimpse into the communities that welcomed travelers, supplied goods, and maintained the networks that connected people across the region.

 A Different Way to Experience the Kumano Kodo